SivanandaGorugantu/convolutional_neural_networks/Semantic_segmentation/README.md

 ### Model 1

 A simple U-Net with residual convolution blocks in both the encoding and decoding stages.
 This network lacks concatenation layers between the respective blocks of the encode and decode stages.
-The model architecture can be seen [here](https://github.com/SivanandaGorugantu/convolutional_neural_networks/tree/main/Image_classification/MNIST/Model_Architecture/mnist2FC.png).
-The implementation of this architecture is [here](https://github.com/SivanandaGorugantu/convolutional_neural_networks/tree/main/Image_classification/MNIST/notebooks/MNIST_2FC.ipynb).
+The model architecture can be seen [here](https://github.com/SivanandaGorugantu/convolutional_neural_networks/blob/main/Semantic_segmentation/Model_Architectures/simple_RES_Unet_260820.png).
+The implementation of this architecture is [here](https://github.com/SivanandaGorugantu/convolutional_neural_networks/blob/main/Semantic_segmentation/notebooks/Seg_simple.ipynb).

 ### Model 2

-A simple U-Net with residual convolution blocks in both the encoding and decoding stages.
+A U-Net with residual convolution blocks in both the encoding and decoding stages.
 This network has concatenation layers between the respective blocks of the encode and decode stages.
-The model architecture can be seen [here](https://github.com/SivanandaGorugantu/convolutional_neural_networks/tree/main/Image_classification/MNIST/Model_Architecture/mnist2FC.png).
-The implementation of this architecture is [here](https://github.com/SivanandaGorugantu/convolutional_neural_networks/tree/main/Image_classification/MNIST/notebooks/MNIST_2FC.ipynb).
+The model architecture can be seen [here](https://github.com/SivanandaGorugantu/convolutional_neural_networks/blob/main/Semantic_segmentation/Model_Architectures/conc_RES_Unet_310820.png).
+The implementation of this architecture is [here](https://github.com/SivanandaGorugantu/convolutional_neural_networks/blob/main/Semantic_segmentation/notebooks/Seg_concat.ipynb).

 # Methodology